 5. Consolidate for Consistency

 Small business marketers are starting to combine technical and creative disciplines for the benefit of the brand.
 For example, social media managers can create better posts if they understand the website design for a conversion funnel on a landing page.
 Sometimes, businesses separate technical disciplines like SEO and SEM from creative roles like design and copywriting.
 However, that leads to a dilution of the brand for organic traffic.
+With 92% of Americans using search engines to find information on the web, the opportunity is clear.
+Get your teams working together for consistency.
+For this promotion, I assisted the client with developing a free shipping coupon code for their eStore.
+Then, I created a eBlast, text message blast, and several related social media posts.
+I scheduled these to drop over the course of the campaign.
+I also monitored the results and regularly reported back on the coupon use.

 6. Link your Traditional Marketing to Digital Marketing Strategies

 Most small businesses utilize a media mix of traditional and digital strategies.
 However, some forget to link the two for the best audience experience.
 This mistake can cost.
 Traditional mediums, like print advertising or direct mail, can be used as a gateway to your online experience.
 These mediums create trust and often, get visibility in clutter-free channels.
+This can be as simple as generating customized landing pages for these initiatives.

 Jump off the Digital Marketing Carousel